The Best Ever Keto Buns

 - Yupik 1Kg Pink Himalayan Salt

-If you’ve got the patience and the time to bake at home it’s definitely worth your while to do so especially when it comes to grocery budget savings.
+If you’ve got the patience and the time to bake at home, it’s worth your while, especially regarding grocery budget savings.

-Always remember that using the best quality ingredients will give you optimal results which is why we buy bigger bags of keto ingredients to stretch our dollar.
+Remember that using the best ingredients will give you optimal results, so we buy bigger bags of keto ingredients to stretch our dollar.

-Creating recipes is about finding the right ratio of ingredients that will give you the output that you desire.
+Creating recipes is about finding the right ratio of ingredients that will give you the desired output.

-Obviously our aim was to create Keto buns or Keto dinner rolls that could also be toasted with lots of butter and sugar-free jam or to use a sandwich.
+We aimed to create Keto buns or dinner rolls that could also be toasted with lots of butter and sugar-free jam or used as a sandwich.

-We also use these Keto buns as burger buns, hotdog buns or to eat with our keto chili or sloppy Joe recipes.
+We also use these Keto buns as burgers and hotdog buns or to eat with keto chili or sloppy Joe recipes.